Independent Czechoslovak State Day (Upcoming Czech Holidays During the Autumn Season and How the Locals Celebrate Them, part 1)

 Meaning and celebrations

-The Creation of Czechoslovakia/Czech Independence Day is celebrated all across the Czech Republic and is one
+The Creation of Czechoslovakia Day is celebrated all across the Czech Republic and is one

 of the major holidays related to Czech national identity and the notion of freedom.
 As for the events and

-ceremonies – there are some very official ones held in Prague, but something for the wide public can be found
+ceremonies – there are some very official ones held in Prague, but others, interesting to the wide public can be found

 in most cities and even villages.
 28 October is the day of army parades as well as various army and civil

 honours ceremonies.
-But when it comes to how most people celebrate the day, it is via going to outdoor
+But when it comes to how most people celebrate the day, it is by going to outdoor

 exhibitions, gatherings, concerts, and memorial events (especially in smaller cities).
 You might have already